What is a Parked Domain? Everything You Need to Know

 1. The website shows a parking page with Ads

 If you visit a domain and see a page filled with random Ads or links to unrelated websites, it’s likely parked.
 However, Google Ads policies prohibit Ads from directing users to such parked domains.
-It’s because they display advertising listings without offering unique or valuable content.
+It’s because these pages don’t function like legitimate websites.
+They display advertising listings without offering unique or valuable content.

 Additionally, starting in October 2024, new Google Ads accounts will automatically be opted out of serving ads on parked domains.